 the particulars (if any) provided under that law must be registered by the Registrar in relation to the registration of the person’s birth.

+(2) In subsection (1) —

+parentage order means an order substantially similar in effect to a parentage order under the Surrogacy Act 2008.

+[Section 26 amended by No. 47 of 2008 s.
+53]

 27. Manner and form of adoption information in the Register

 A registration or endorsement required under this Part and any related entry in the Register are to be made in an approved manner and form.